damonyoungcc/english-interview/README.md

 ## 3. How did you solve the challenges about the browser compatibility?
 At my previous company, we had a standard solution to handle compatibility issues.
-First, we define a clear support policy for browsers and devices. and developers can use tools like Can I use website to check feature support, and Then we work closely with designers to apply progressive enhancement and graceful degradation
+First, we analyze which browsers and devices our customers use. and we we set a three-level support strategy. full support for major browsers and modern devices provide a fallback support for older versions and no support for very old browsers and devices. and always use tools like Can I use website to check feature support, Base on this strategy, we work closely with designers to apply progressive enhancement and graceful degradation before development.

-Second, In technical solutions, We use PostCSS with plugins like Autoprefixer to handle vendor prefixes. use feature detection such as @supports to provide fallback options.
+Second, In technical solutions, We use PostCSS with plugins like Autoprefixer to handle vendor prefixes. use @supports to provide fallback options.
-For JavaScript, we use Babel to transpile modern JavaScript features to ES5, ensuring compatibility with older browsers. we also use polyfills like core-js to support new JavaScript features.
+For JavaScript, we use Babel to transpile modern JavaScript features to ES5, we also use polyfills like core-js to support new JavaScript features.

 Third, we do real device testing across development and testing stages.
 Our QA team have many real devices models to test the web page.